 Dragonfly – important stillwater aquatic insect most commonly imitated in the nymphal form; usually hatches in early to mid-summer.
 Unlike the Damselfly, the Dragonfly adult holds its wings straight out (like an airplane) when at rest.

 Dropper – A practice of fishing two flies at the same time, often one on the surface and a second underwater.
 This increases the chances of getting a successful fly in front of a fish.

-Dry fly - A fly constructed of water resistant, lightweight and buoyant materials so as to imitate a insect that alights or floats on the surface of the water.
+Dry fly – A fly constructed of water-resistant, lightweight and buoyant materials so as to imitate an insect that alights or floats on the surface of the water.

 Duncan’s loop – A monofilament knot used most often to tie a tippet to the eye of a hook.
 Also called a uni-knot.

 Dun – (1) first stage in the adult mayfly’s life cycle; usually of short duration (1 to 24 hours); this is the stage most often imitated by the dry fly; (2) a darkish gray-blue colour that is very desirable in some fly tying materials.

 Emerger – pertaining to aquatic insects, the name used to describe that time frame when the nymph or pupa is at or near the surface and the adult hatches out; the emerging nymph may well be the single most important nymph phase for the fly fishers to imitate.